Industrial Data Science

 Computing and Visualization in Industry and Science

-This page gives a comprehensive list of differences between ILNumerics version 5 and * ILNumerics version 4, * numpy ndarray 1.13 and * the Matlab framework.
+This page gives a comprehensive list of system requirements, compatible features and differences between modern ILNumerics (version 5 and higher) and numpy ndarray 1.13 and the Matlab® framework.

 System Requirements